Nkisi: Nkondi

 Nkondi (plural forms minkondi, zinkondi) are a subclass of minkisi that are considered aggressive.
 Because many of the nkondi collected in the nineteenth century were activated by having nails driven into them, they were often called "nail fetishes" in travel writing, museum catalogs, and art history literature.
 Many nkondi also feature reflective surfaces, such as mirrors, on their stomach areas or the eyes, which are held to be the means of vision in the spirit world.
-They are often decorated with tubes of various substances.
-The most common of which being gunpowder.
+They are often decorated with tubes of various substances, the most common being gunpowder.
 The idea behind this is for it to be used for killing ndoki, who is associated with the powers of a witch.
 Although they can be made in many forms, the ones featuring a human statue with nails are the best described in anthropological and scholarly literature.

 Nkondi are invoked to search out wrongdoing, enforce oaths, and cause or cure sicknesses.
 Perhaps the most common use was the locating and punishing of criminals, by hunting down wrongdoers and to avenging their crimes.
 An oath taker may declare him or herself vulnerable to the disease caused by an nkondi should he or she violate the oath.
 People who fall sick with diseases known to be associated with a particular nkondi may need to consult the nganga responsible for mediating with that spirit to determine how to be cured.

 Although nkisi nkondi have probably been made since at least the sixteenth century, the specifically nailed figures, which have been the object of collection in Western museums, nailed nkondi were probably made primarily in the northern part of the Kongo cultural zone in the nineteenth and early twentieth centuries.